-Hematocrit is a blood test that measures the percentage of the volume of whole blood that is made up of red blood cells.
-This measurement depends on the number of red blood cells and the size of red blood cells.
+Hematocrit is a blood test that measures how much of a person's blood is made up of red blood cells.
+This measurement depends on the number of and size of the red blood cells.

 How the Test is Performed